Snapshot

 • Still have questions?
 Visit the Get Advice page and learn how to connect with an Education Abroad Advisors.

 • Want to keep up to date with Cornellians Abroad?
-Follow Education Abroad on social media, @cornelliansabroad
+Follow Education Abroad on social media, @global_cornell

 How do I apply?

-2. For Program Admission, complete an external application directly on the program’s webpage, using the link in the “Snapshot” section.
-(Note: This deadline may be in advance of the general Cornell deadline for approval.
-Many programs fill by rolling admission.
+1. For Program Admission, complete an external application directly on the program’s webpage, using the link in the “Snapshot” section on this page by the external deadline.
+(Note: This deadline will differ from the general Cornell deadline for approval.)